bernardosulzbach/connectivity/README.md

-# connectivity
+# Connectivity
-A network connectivity monitor
+A network connectivity monitor.